betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/CommonLayout.md

 4. Whenever resource is mentioned in deck or body text in verbatim, it needs to be italicized.

 #### Deck Attributes
-From the perspective of deck attributes, the deck will always contain the title of the article, author/contributor/organizer names, publication date, BSSw.io categories and topics that the article falls under.
-There may be more deck attributes that are specific to a particular content-type -  please read Styling Rules for individual types of content in this guide to see if there are any specific guidelines for each content type.
+From the perspective of deck attributes, the deck will *always* contain the title of the article, author/contributor/organizer names, publication date, BSSw.io categories and topics that the article falls under.
+These deck attributes that are independent of content type are called *mandatory deck attributes*.
+And then there are deck attributes that are specific to a particular content-type.
+For such *content-type specific deck attributes*, please read the *styling rules section* (present in this guide) for that particular content type.
+Sometimes, the *styling rules section* for different content types may have some additional guidelines for the *mandatory deck attributes* as well.

 ##### Content Title
 A Content title should be simple and straighforward.
 Please read *Styling Rules* for individual types of content in this guide to see if there are any specific guidelines for each content type.